- 1. Introduction to Biology2h 42m

 - Fossils: Preserved remains or traces of ancient organisms that provide evidence of past life and evolutionary history.

-- Terrestrial environments: Land habitats colonized by plants, animals, and fungi around 500 million years ago.
+- Terrestrial environments: Land-based habitats where plants, animals, and fungi first colonized around 500 million years ago.

-- Atmosphere: The layer of gases surrounding Earth, which changed composition significantly during the Great Oxygenation Event.
+- Atmosphere: The layer of gases surrounding Earth, which lacked oxygen initially but gained it through biological activity.

-- Anaerobes: Organisms that do not require oxygen and may be harmed by its presence.
+- Anaerobes: Organisms that do not require oxygen for growth and may be harmed by its presence.

-- Stromatolites: Layered sedimentary formations created by the activity of prokaryotic communities, some of the earliest fossils.
+- Stromatolites: Layered structures formed by the activity of prokaryotes, representing some of the earliest fossil evidence of life.

 Real-World Applications